Abyss (wrestler): Storyline with James Mitchell (2005–2008)

 Abyss, not happy with the loss, attacked Raven on the following Impact!, and got Raven's old nemesis, James Mitchell as Abyss's new manager.
-After weeks of attacks, Raven attempted to gain revenge on Abyss in a Steel Chain Dog Collar match under No Surrender rules at No Surrender with the Championship on the line.
+After weeks of attacks, Raven attempted to gain revenge on Abyss in a Steel Chain Dog Collar match under No Surrender rules at No Surrender on July 17 with the NWA World Heavyweight Championship on the line.
 In the end, Raven pinned Abyss to retain the title.
-Abyss was not happy and showed it by attacking Lance Hoyt on the following Impact, setting up a match at Sacrifice.
-Abyss defeated Hoyt at the event, and during the main event, attacked Sabu.
-With the war beginning, Abyss and Sabu met in a No Disqualification match at Unbreakable, with Abyss defeating Sabu.
-They battled again at Bound for Glory in the Monster's Ball II match that also involved Jeff Hardy and Rhino, with Rhino winning the encounter.
+Abyss was not happy and showed it by attacking Lance Hoyt on the following Impact, setting up a match at Sacrifice on August 14.
+Abyss defeated Hoyt at Sacrifice, and during the main event, attacked Sabu.
+With the war beginning, Abyss and Sabu met in a No Disqualification match at Unbreakable on September 11, with Abyss defeating Sabu.
+They battled again at Bound for Glory on October 23 in the Monster's Ball II match that also involved Jeff Hardy and Rhino, with Rhino winning the encounter.
 During the match, Jeff Hardy gave Abyss a Swanton Bomb through a table from approximately 22 ft 0in.
-Abyss and Sabu continued to fight, leading to another No Disqualification match at Genesis, with Abyss again defeating Sabu.
-Due to interference from Sabu, Abyss lost to Jeff Hardy on the November 26, 2005, episode of Impact.
-A Barbed Wire Massacre match at Turning Point ended the feud.
+Abyss and Sabu continued to fight, leading to another No Disqualification match at Genesis on November 13, with Abyss again defeating Sabu.
+Due to interference from Sabu, Abyss lost to Jeff Hardy on the November 26 episode of Impact!.
+A Barbed Wire Massacre match at Turning Point on December 11 ended the feud.
 The match was voted TNA's 2005 Match of the Year.
 In the end, Sabu won the contest, getting his first pinfall over Abyss.